What can I eat after a dental implant treatment? Recipes and advice

 • Oil (3 or 4 tablespoons) and salt

-• Put the oil in a saucepan and fry the peeled onion, cut into very fine strips.
-When it is transparent, add the chicken, also cut into small pieces.
-Sauté it.
+• Put the oil in a saucepan and sauté the peeled onion, cut into very thin strips; when it is transparent, add the chicken, also cut into small pieces.
+Sauté.

-• Add the pumpkin cut into pieces and add the stock or water until it covers all the ingredients.
+• Add the chopped pumpkin and add the stock or water until it covers all the ingredients.

 • Leave to cook for 15 minutes until everything is tender.

-• Add the peeled and chopped apple and cook for a further 5 minutes.
+• Add the peeled and chopped apple and finish cooking for about 5 more minutes.

-• Let it cool a little before putting it in the blender and blending it.
+• Allow to cool slightly before placing in the blender jug and blending.

-• Serve with a few drops of olive oil on top.
+• Serve with a few drops of oil on top.

 Apple and banana compote